fl4shk/fling/README.md

 (It is not intended to be a compiler for SystemVerilog itself)

-In addition to solving the tool support problems I've run into, the language is intended as well to be higher level than synthesizeable SystemVerilog.
+In addition to solving the tool support problems I've run into, the language is intended as well to be comparable to synthesizeable SystemVerilog.

-Support for yosys-compatible SystemVerilog assertions will be directly supported.
+Yosys-compatible SystemVerilog assertions will be directly supported for formal verification.

-Code generation is currently being limited to Verilog-2001, but support for outputing SystemVerilog may also come.
+Code generation is currently being limited to Verilog-2001, but support for outputing SystemVerilog, or possibly Verilog-2005, may also come.

 Code generation that outputs VHDL is unlikely, but may eventually come (perhaps with some caveats).